-Bob Williams Buried Here Last Thursday
+Buried Here Last Thursday

-Funeral services for Bob Williams, 85, father of Ozonan been coordinator of Project Buck Williams, were held in the Ozona First Baptist Church Thursday afternoon with burial of the Model Cities Program, in Cedar Hill Cemetery.
+Funeral services for Bob Williams, 85, father of Ozonan been coordinator of Project Buck Williams, were held in the Ozona First Baptist Church Thursday afternoon with burial in Cedar Hill Cemetery.

-Mr, Williams died Monday afternoon in a San Angelo nursing home.
+Mr. Williams died Monday afternoon in a San Angelo nursing home.

 Mr. Williams was born Oct.
-22, 1889 in Eastland County and was married to Helen Mae Walters in 1909 in Eldorado.
+22, 1889 in Eastland County Walters in 1909 in Eldorado.
 They were early day Ozona residents.
-They had lived in great-grandchildren.
+They had lived in

 San Angelo since 1954.
-Teams have been picked by two daughters, Mrs. Lena Mae License Luxton and Mrs. Eunice Dewey. both of San Angelo; four other Is Abolished sons, Leo Williams of Odessa, S. D. Williams of Andrews, Vernon Williams and Gene Williams, both of San Angelo: not receive notice of renewal three sisters, three brothers, of the "store license" from the 12 grandchildren and two for the two Ozona Lions bas-San Jose, Calif. fourteen years ketball teams, In a non-district ago and has been busy in the encounter at Sanderson last field of community organizing 70-54 and the junior varsity munities in California, Within night the varsity downed the Broncos 67-47 and the junior different Mexican-American varsity won 44-30.
+Survivors include his wife; two daughters, Mrs. Lena Mae Luxton and Mrs. Eunice Dewey, both of San Angelo; four other sons, Leo Williams of Odessa.
+S. D. Williams of Andrews, Vernon Williams and Gene Williams, both of San Angelo; three sisters, three brothers, 12 grandchildren and two for the two Ozona Lions bas-San Jose, Calif. fourteen years ketball teams.
+In a non-district stated that the committee was encounter at Sanderson last Tuesday night the varsity won field of community organizing 76-54 and the junior varsity munities in California.
+Within took a 56-27 win.
+In a district double-header at Sonora Friday night the varsity downed the Broncos 67-47 and the junior varsity won 44-30.

-Post Four Wins Last Week
+Post Four Wins Last Week It was four wins last week